 CyberNX is a trusted web application penetration testing service provider, implementing strong testing that ensures your digital innovations are built on a strong security foundation.
 To know more, contact us today.

-How does web application pentesting differ from a vulnerability scan?
+How does web application penetration testing differ from a vulnerability scan?

-Should APIs and third-party integrations be included in penetration testing of web application?
+Should APIs and third-party integrations be included in a web app penetration test?

-How often should penetration testing of web applications be done in agile environments?
+How often should web applications undergo penetration testing in agile environments?

 Can business logic flaws be detected using automated tools?